-Affidavits are very common as they’re used in law, business, finance and more.
-However, although affidavits are common, many people don’t know what they are or how to complete one correctly.
+Affidavits are used in law, business, finance and more.
+Although affidavits are common, many people don’t actually know what they are or how to complete one correctly.
 If you are one of these people, don’t worry, you’re in the right place.

 What is an affidavit?

 An affidavit is a written statement from an individual, which is sworn to be true.
 The document is an oath from an individual that they recall a situation truthfully.
-Furthermore, it’s used alongside witness statements to prove the truthfulness of a statement in court.
+It’s used alongside witness statements to prove the truthfulness of a statement in court.

 When should an affidavit be created?